Bright White Screen

 Using for Digital Sign Boards

-I’ve seen people use white screens to display messages in shops.
+I’ve seen people use online white screens to display messages in shops.
 Just type big text and fullscreen it.
 Boom—instant digital sign.
 Cheap and looks clean.

 Clean-Looking Presentations